yeehaa123/presentation-moonconf/slides.md

 Offcourse is going to radically change the way you learn new skills online, but that's not what this presentation is about.
 Please check out our website if you want to know more.

-Today, I want to talk about buildings, actual buildings - houses, towers, bridges, etc. I will focus on what these constructions share with the artifacts that we, developers, build: programs, libraries, and applications: architecture.
+Today, I want to talk about buildings, actual buildings - houses, towers, bridges, etc. I will focus on what these constructions share with the artifacts that we, developers, build: programs, libraries, and applications: Architecture.

 -->